-I’m in favor of anything that makes it easier to add to my savings account balance, and Digit definitely fits the bill.
+I’m in favor of anything that makes it easier to add to my savings account balance, and Digit definitely fits that bill.
 It’s a free-to-join, automatic savings tool that ties into your checking account, uses a sophisticated algorithm to analyze your income and spending habits, and then makes regular transfers to your FDIC-insured Digit savings account, typically every week or every few days.

 What Is Digit?